Skip to main content

 Approximately two-thirds of American homes are underinsured.
 Here are nine warning signs that your dwelling coverage, personal property limits, or ALE coverage may fall short when you need them most.

-Period of Restoration Disputes: When Does Your Business Income or ALE Coverage Actually End?
+Period of Restoration Disputes for Business Income and ALE

 Pets & Animals in Property Insurance Claims

-How homeowner insurance policies handle pets and animals after a disaster — Coverage C classification, ALE for pet expenses, livestock exclusions, evacuation costs, and practical steps to protect your animals and your claim.
+How homeowner policies handle pets and animals after a disaster: personal property class, ALE for pet costs, livestock exclusions, and evacuation expenses.

-When property changes hands in a subject-to transaction, the seller's insurance may be worthless and the buyer may have no coverage at all.
-Insurable interest, concealment, due-on-sale clauses, and the coverage gap that destroys families.
+In a subject-to transaction, the seller's insurance may be worthless and the buyer may have no coverage - insurable interest and due-on-sale traps.

 The WUI Hazard Scale: How Scientists Measure Wildfire Risk to Buildings